-Actuarial Assumptions and Methods
+Actuarial Assumptions

 Actuarial valuations involve estimates of the reported amounts and assumptions about the probability of occurrence of events far into the future.
-Examples include assumptions about future employment, mortality, and salary increases.
-Amounts determined during the valuation process are subject to continual revision as actual results are compared with past expectations and new estimates are made about the future.
-South Carolina state statute requires that an actuarial experience study be completed at least once in each five-year period.
-The last experience study was performed on data through June 30, 2010, and the next experience study is scheduled to be conducted after the June 30, 2016 annual valuation is complete.
+Examples include assumptions about future employment, mortality, and future salary increases.
+Actuarial assumptions and methods used during the annual valuation process are subject to periodic revision, typically with an experience study, as actual results over an extended period of time are compared with past expectations and new estimates are made about the future.